 - Mental anguish

-If you lost a loved one due to injuries they sustained in a truck accident caused by someone else’s negligence, other damages may be available.
-We could pursue a wrongful death action on your behalf, seeking financial recovery for:
+Unfortunately, some truck collision victims succumb to fatal injuries.
+If you lost a loved one due to injuries they sustained in a Florida truck accident that someone else’s negligence caused, we might be able to pursue a wrongful death action on your behalf.
+Our wrongful death attorneys can seek financial recovery for:

 - Funeral expenses